PowerDNS/pdns/docs/backends/generic-mysql.rst

 ``gmysql-dbname``
 ^^^^^^^^^^^^^^^^^

 Name of the database to connect to.
-Default: "pdns".
+Default: "powerdns".

 .. _setting-gmysql-user: